HajimeTaira/2D-3D-Semantics/README.md

 The tools are located in the `assets/` folder and reside in two files.

 **utils.py (Python)**
-This file contains Python tools, and in general it is useful for parsing semantic labels.
-It provides convenience functions for loading labels, and reading the ground-truth label from an image pixel.
+This file contains Python tools, and in general it is useful for working with images.
+It provides convenience functions for loading semantic labels, and reading the ground-truth label from an image pixel.
+It also provides a toolkit to work with .exr files.

 **pcl_utils.h (C++)**
 This file contains C++ tools, and in general it is useful for working with the .obj files and point clouds.
 It provides convenience functions for loading 6DOF camera poses.